Development team

 Feature Driven Development (FDD)

-FDD is also a development methodology based on an Agile approach, emphasizing iterative and incremental towards the goal of delivering software that works.
 With FDD, several short phases are divided to develop system functions, in other words, the goal of FDD is to focus on developing feature-specific systems.

-• Develop an overall model: With this first phase, development team members build domain-area models and then gradually merge into an overall model as a rough outline of the system.
+• Develop an overall model: With this first phase, development team members build domain-area models and then gradually merge them into an overall model as a rough outline of the system.

-• Design by feature: The requirements obtained from the first steps will be transformed into action, all members will start to develop the features together, and the domain experts will be in charge of analysis and Design solutions for each feature.
+• Design by feature: The requirements obtained from the first steps will be transformed into action, all members will start to develop the features together, and the domain experts will be in charge of analysis and design solutions for each feature.

 Downside and Upside